benspaghetti/benspaghetti.github.io/_tabs/about.md

 ## How to Use this Site

 Chirpy is an excellent Jekyll theme, idk why it's not more known.
-There are frequent pop ups, must be some problem with my site settings.
+Sometimes you need to click the pop-up for the site to update.

 Click on More Pages in the sidebar for, well, more pages.
 Ben Dover and SEM were migrated there.